 One of the best things about winter’s arrival is the chance to enjoy skiing and snowboarding.
 Ski resorts in Korea offer slopes for a variety of skill levels, from absolute beginners to experts.
 The resorts also come equipped with modern facilities for visitors’ convenience.
 Most people visit ski resorts in Gangwon-do, the region that receives the most annual snowfall, or in the outskirts of Seoul.

-Phoenix Park is known for its many valley-style slopes and high-quality snow.
-The resort features ski courses for beginner, intermediate, and expert skiers, as well as a snowboard park, complete with a half pipe, table top, round quarter, and rails.
-The restaurant located at the top of the slopes offers perfect views of the resort.
-Phoenix Park will be hosting various competitions for the PyeongChang 2018 Winter Olympic Games.
+Phoenix Snow Park is known for its many valley-style slopes and high-quality snow.
+The resort features ski courses for beginner, intermediate, and expert skiers, as well as a snowboard park, complete with a half pipe, table top, round quarter, and rails that follow the Olympic standards.
+Moreover, Phoenix Pyeongchang had hosted various competitions, such as the parallel giant slalom and slopestyle, for the PyeongChang 2018 Winter Olympic Games.

-Affectionately known as the "Alps of Korea," Yongpyong Resort is a symbol of the development and popularization of skiing across the nation.
+Yongpyong Ski Resort was the first ski resort to open in Korea.
 The resort’s accommodations are located nearest to the ski slopes, which makes it a popular venue amongst skiers.
-The resort has a diversity of slopes, including the longest slope in the nation, in addition to a 7.4km round-trip gondola.
+The resort has a diversity of slopes, including the longest slope in the nation, in addition to a 7.4-kilometer long round-trip gondola.
 With the resort’s high amount of annual snowfall, visitors can enjoy both an exciting ski trip and a beautiful winter getaway.
-Yongpyong Ski Resort will be hosting the alpine competitions for the PyeongChang 2018 Winter Olympic Games.
+Yongpyong Ski Resort has hosted the alpine competitions for the PyeongChang 2018 Winter Olympic Games.